M-Elliot/WebForm_Test-NoDbContext/README.md

 # Basic C# WebForm Example ASP.Net & Foundation 6
 > A Simple First-Attempt Example of a WebForm designed in ASP.Net & Foundation 6.
 (No DbContext or CRUD)
+>> I am by no means a front-end developer so apologies for bad practices

 A ***"Junior Interview Test"*** *which also intends to be a full week of work?
 For free?
 For a **potential** interview*...

-This is what was completed before I realised i was being taken advantage of and stopped.
+This is what was completed before I consolodated with others and confirmed the feeling i was being taken advantage of and stopped.

 __**The Test Requirements:**__